rhiaro/network-affect/index.md

 Bird reached an internal shuttle hatch that would take her out of the Education District.
 Her Fonu interfaced with it at once and requested a destination.
 In one direction was the Residential District.
 Spending the rest of the day shoving a brush around little metal gadgets from her pod had not seemed unappealing, until a potential argument with Lamb had been thrown into the mix.

-She chose the option for the Commercial District, also known as the Dome.
+She chose the option for the Replenishment District, also known as the Dome.

 Moments later, the door swished open and she stepped into a large capsule like vehicle.
 There were few others inside at this time, but it wasn't uncommon to find the shuttles packed full.
 Bird briefly appreciated not being squashed against the curved glass side and forced to acknowledge the height or speed at which she was travelling.

 Moments later, she was stepping out of the chute in the Dome.

-Bird didn't come down to the Commercial District often, and what was available there seemed to be changing all the time.
+Bird didn't come down to the Replenishment District often, and what was available there seemed to be changing all the time.
 The group tasked with running the place were always in the stationwide reports, members joining and leaving, but she paid little attention.
 She turned into a relatively busy passage lined on both sides with holoshops where display screens reflected back images of anyone who paused long enough in one spot, visualising their own personal model of the goods available, and then awaiting input from their Fonu for customisations.
 All of this could be done from home pods too of course, and it was a relatively recent development that getting the stuff people needed became something they'd go out to do socially.
 Long enough that many had forgotten it was ever otherwise, but recently enough that Bird could remember feeling a change.
 A few years ago she had thought to contribute to this sector.

 "Hey," a voice near her head, addressing someone else.
 "Hello, it's Bird isn't it?"
 No, addressing her.
 She stopped abruptly, her shoulders brushed on both sides by people still moving.
 A short-haired, hazel-eyed face had stopped beside her, an expectant look in their eyes.
 Familiar.
 "I was in Maple's class just now," they explained.
 "I'm Gull."